lostinopensrc/ansible-gcp-ninja/README.md

 As per above image this repo makes use of Ansible group_vars concept and the structure is divided as follows:

 1. Github Workflows: Each GCP resource creation has a github action workflow Job.
+2. Repo is using a Self hosted Github Runner on Control Plane VM
-2. Each GCP resource being made has there own vars.yaml file under group_vars/resource directory.
+3. Each GCP resource being made has there own vars.yaml file under group_vars/resource directory.
-3. playbooks directory contains ansible playbooks for creation of each resource.
+4. playbooks directory contains ansible playbooks for creation of each resource.

 ## High level Flow Diagram :